 From April 2016 it became law that all dogs must be microchipped - breeders must microchip puppies before they are sold at eight weeks.
 If you sell, re-home your dog, or move address, it will be an offence not to have the details on the microchip database updated.

 The Control of Dogs Order 1992 states that "every dog while in a highway or in a place of public resort shall wear a collar with the name and address of the owner inscribed on the collar or on a plate or badge attached to it."
 A telephone number is option but always advised.

 What happens if the owner cannot be found?

-After seven days, all unclaimed stray dogs will be transferred to a rescue charity for re-homing.
+After seven clear days, all unclaimed stray dogs will be transferred to a rescue charity for re-homing.

-Most strays are successfully re-homed unless the dog is a banned breed; if there is veterinary advice; or a behavioral concern that would require them to be put to sleep humanely.
+The Council operates a non-destruct policy and unclaimed dogs are only ever put to sleep if the dog is a banned breed; if there is veterinary advice; or a behavioural concern that would require them to be put to sleep humanely.

 - Contact Battersea Lost Dogs and Cats Line to file a missing report (0901 477 8477 Monday to Sunday, 8am to 8pm)